 William Albracht and Marvin J. Wolf, Abandoned in Hell: The Fight for Vietnam's Firebase Kate.
-NAL, 2015 (forthcoming).
+NAL, 2015.
 384 pp. Firebase Kate, in Quang Duc province, was hit by a heavy PAVN attack in October 1969.
 Albracht, the executive officer of Team A-236, commanded the CIDG troops defending Kate.
+See also under Sharp in U.S. Soldiers on the Ground.

 Chalmers Archer, Jr., Green Berets in the Vanguard: Inside Special Forces, 1953-1963.
 Annapolis: Naval Institute Press, 2001. xiv, 139 pp. Archer, who was black, participated in some of the earliest Special Forces activities in Vietnam and Laos.
 He was part of the detachment that trained what he refers to as Vietnamese Special Forces at Nha Trang in 1957; he served two tours in Laos, one with HOTFOOT in 1959, and one with WHITE STAR in 1961.